gtdrag/gramstr/MOBILE_APP_PLAN.md

-# InstaScrape Mobile App Development Plan
+# Dumpstr Mobile App Development Plan

 ## 🎯 **Project Overview**

-Transform the existing Next.js InstaScrape web application into a powerful React Native mobile app that enables users to download Instagram content and cross-post to NOSTR directly from their mobile devices.
+Transform the existing Next.js Dumpstr web application into a powerful React Native mobile app that enables users to download Instagram content and cross-post to NOSTR directly from their mobile devices.

 ## 📱 **Core Value Proposition**